 Any drug that is classified as a controlled substance is a potential drug of abuse.

 Methamphetamine is a potential drug of abuse that may produce a stimulant use disorder, an addiction, in people who abuse the drug frequently.
-An addiction is not the same thing as physical dependence, although having physical dependence on a drug may be a sign of addiction.
+Addiction is not the same thing as physical dependence, although having a physical dependence on a drug may be a sign of addiction.

 When a person uses a drug for medical reasons under the supervision of a physician, they may develop some level of physical dependence on the drug (expressing withdrawal symptoms after the development of tolerance to the drug); however, people who use drugs in this manner are not considered to be addicted to the drug.

 Addiction is a syndrome that implies the frequent abuse of a drug (not using it for medical reasons) that results in the individual experiencing significant negative consequences associated with their drug abuse.

 Methamphetamine sold on the street (crystal meth) and the methamphetamine found in Desoxyn are essentially the same chemical substance.
 However, crystal meth contains many toxic substances as a result of its manufacture.

 For instance, the manufacturing process for street meth often includes potentially harmful products, such as sulfur, battery acid, lithium, toluene, antifreeze, and other products that are supposed to be removed from meth when the drug is made.
 Very often, these substances are not completely removed from street meth.

 Those who abuse crystal meth will often display very rapid declines in psychological, cognitive, and physical health and functioning as a result of ingesting these toxic substances along with very high amounts of methamphetamine.